Vim : The Exit Command

 ~/.vimrc

-We can place any settings in ~/.vimrc
+We can place any settings in ~/.vimrc to make them permanent.

 set mouse=a